Skip to main content

 3. Tunnel with ngrok (if not already running)

-4. Go to ChatGPT dev mode
+4. Go to Claude or ChatGPT dev mode

 5. Trigger the tool manually by chatting